Culture in Missoula, Montana: Sports

 Missoula plays host to a variety of intercollegiate, youth, and amateur sports organizations in addition to a Minor league baseball team.
 The Montana Grizzlies' football and basketball teams of the University of Montana have the highest attendance.
 The Montana Grizzlies football team has a successful program within the NCAA D-1 FCS level.
 Their home games at Washington–Grizzly Stadium have a near 90% winning percentage and average over 25,000 spectators in attendance.
 All games are televised throughout Montana.
 The Grizzlies men's and Lady Griz basketball teams have also been successful at the conference level where they both rank at or near the top in attendance, about 4000 and 3000 respectively, and play their home games at Dahlberg Arena.

-Missoula is also home to the Missoula PaddleHeads, an independent baseball that that plays in the Rocky Mountain-based Pioneer Baseball League.
+Missoula is also home to the Missoula PaddleHeads, an independent baseball team that plays in the Rocky Mountain-based Pioneer Baseball League.
 They play their home games at Ogren Park at Allegiance Field.
 The Missoula Maulers were founded in 2007 as a Tier III Junior Ice Hockey.
 The Maulers play in the newly formed American West Hockey League made up of other Montana and northern Wyoming hockey teams.
 Also competing regionally are the Hellgate Rollergirls, a roller derby team that competes at the Adam's Center, and the Missoula Phoenix, an AAA semi-pro football team in the Rocky Mountain Football League.

 Since 1977, Missoula has also held "Maggotfest," a festival-style rugby tournament hosted by the Missoula All-Maggots Rugby Club the first weekend in May.
 The non-elimination tournament focuses on the fun aspect of the game, attracting 36 teams (male and female) from around the United States and Canada.
 In regular season play the Maggots compete as part of the Montana Rugby Union.
 Also in rugby are the University of Montana Jesters.